Ninja-Squad/ninja-squad.github.com/_posts/2019-11-06-what-is-new-angular-9.0.md

 ### NgForm

-Note that the directive `NgForm` used to have `ngForm` as a possible selector and it's now no longer the case.
+The directive `NgForm` used to have `ngForm` as a possible selector and it's now no longer the case.
 It had already been deprecated in [Angular 7.0](/2018-10-18-what-is-new-angular-7/).